etanfoo/Team-Messenger-Platform/assumptions.md

 - Password cannot be empty
 - None of the fields can be empty

+# Auth_logout

+-User must be login to logout
+-Logout token must exist in the dictionary

 ---

 CHANNEL TEST

 ---

 If a user leaves a channel, they will be removed as a member and owner (if they are an owner)

 ---